 A price action trading system is a process for using price data to make buy and sell decisions on a watch list of charts.
-Price action trading attempts to use entry and exit signals that have an edge by creating good risk/reward ratios that lead to profitable trading with wins that add up to more than losses.
+It attempts to use entry and exit signals that have an edge by creating good risk/reward ratios that lead to profitable trading with wins that add up to more than losses.

 Price action trading is the opposite of using opinions, predictions, and emotions to make trading decisions.
-Price action trading is the process of using what is happening in the market to determine whether you buy, sell, or hold a position.
+It is the process of using what is happening in the market to determine whether you buy, sell, or hold a position.

 There are four primary dynamics in price action trading: